Frida Export Interface¶

 Attention

 You need to write scripts in a specific format.
-Exported function names must follow the naming convention, which must be camelCase with a lowercase first letter.
-For definitional names like HTTP, the method name should not use all uppercase letters.
-For example, a name like sendHTTPRequest should be written as sendHttpRequest in the export script, not using the all-caps HTTP.
-The following is the general structure a script should follow.
+Exported function names must follow naming conventions: camelCase must be used with the first letter lowercase.
+For acronyms such as HTTP, function names must not be in all uppercase.
+For example, sendHTTPRequest should be written as sendHttpRequest in the export script.
+Below is an approximate structure that a script should follow.

 Java.perform(function() {